The Chamber, Capital Area's LGBT Chamber of Commerce

 The Chamber is the place to...

-Network with people who share your passion for growth
+- Network with people who share your passion for the LGBT community and for business growth

-The Chamber The Capital Area's LGBT Chamber of Commerce is on the grow!
-Good professional-to-professional relations give you many reliable contacts and can open doors you may have never considered.
-In today’s world you can’t leave your business relationships to chance.
-Please consider joining The Chambetr, Metro DC’s LGBT Chamber of Commerce today – we’re out for your business!
+The Chamber The Capital Area's LGBT Chamber of Commerce Means Business!
+Ongoing education and good professional-to-professional relations give you many reliable contacts and can open doors you may have never considered.
+In today’s world you can’t leave your business relationships or knowledge to chance.
+Please consider joining The Chamber, Metro DC’s LGBT Chamber of Commerce today – we’re OUT for the LGBT business community and for your business!

-The diverse LGBT community is well-recognized as a key driver in a thriving Metro DC economy.
-This is happening because of The Chamber’s work to build synergies between LGBT business owners, LGBT professionals and organizations intent on doing business with the LGBT suppliers and professionals.
-Business equality for all is resulting in economic prosperity for all in the DC Metro region.
+The diverse LGBT business community is acknowledged and well recognized as a key driver in a thriving Metro DC economy.
+This is happening because of the Chamber’s work to build the common economic interests and synergies between LGBT business owners, LGBT professionals and organizations intent on doing business with the LGBT suppliers and professionals.
+Business acceptance and business equality for the LGBT community is resulting in economic prosperity for all people in the DC Metro region.

 - Engaged – it takes a connected group of people to fulfill the mission.